 The most worrying aspect of these added ingredients isn’t the harm we know they can cause; it’s the harm we haven’t found yet.
 More research is needed to fully understand how the ingredients in energy drinks work with and against each other.
 Until then, the only way to ensure that you’re protecting your health is to choose clean energy drinks, like the ones at Proper Wild.

 Proper Wild’s fruit-based, vegan Clean All-Day Energy Shots are made with natural juices and organic caffeine from green tea.
-Best of all, there are no artificial sweeteners, no preservatives, and no B.S., so you can have an all-day energy boost without jitters or a crash.
+Best of all, there are no artificial sweeteners, no preservatives, and no B.S., so you can have an all-day energy boost with reduced jitters.

 Increased Risk of Type 2 Diabetes